ManuelElizaldi/PyStrava/FunctionsDocumentation.md

 This function takes the 'df' table as an argument and generates a detailed breakdown description of the workouts.
 It includes various pieces of information, such as:
    - First workout recorded
    - Last workout recorded
-   - Average workout duration
+   - Average workout duration in minutes
-   - Average calories burned in each workout
+   - Average calories burned
-   - Average distance ran for each workout
+   - Average distance ran
-   =
+   - Average heartrate
+   - Average speed
+   - Average max speed
+   - Count of total workouts recorded
+   - Average laps per workout